Piano Sonata No. 8 (Mozart)

-Wolfgang Amadeus Mozart's Piano Sonata No. 8 in A minor, K. 310 / 300d, was written in 1778.
+Wolfgang Amadeus Mozart's Piano Sonata No. 8 in A minor, K. 310/300d, was written in 1778.
 The sonata is the first of only two Mozart piano sonatas in a minor key (the other being No. 14 in C minor, K. 457).
 It was composed in the summer of 1778 around the time of his mother's death, one of the most tragic times of his life.

+The autograph manuscript of the sonata is preserved in the Morgan Library & Museum.

 Background

 Little is known about the precise circumstances surrounding the composition of the sonata; unlike the earlier Sonata in C major, K. 309/284b, it was little mentioned in his correspondence.
 The surviving manuscript was written using the same type of paper used for the Symphony No. 31 in D major, K. 297/300a, which Mozart purchased while in Paris.

 The sonata is a rare minor key composition in Mozart's catalogue.
 Composed alongside the Violin Sonata No. 21 in E minor, K. 304/300c, it has been suggested that the sudden death of Mozart's mother may have led to the more sombre mood found in these pieces.